XDeadUndertaler/Route-Rover-App/README.md

    python RouteRoverApp.py
    ```

-`test_connection.py` is included as a minimal script to sanity-check your database connection on its own, separate from the full app.
+`test_connection.py` is included as a minimal script to double-check your database connection on its own, separate from the full app.

 ## Project Structure